 We have many parents who volunteer their time to help in school activities.
-Volunteers do a variety of things such as copying papers, reading to students, assisting in teacher led activities, helping with cooking activities, sharing talents and hobbies, etc. We welcome parent volunteers and any suggestions you may have are appreciated.
+Volunteers do a variety of things such as copying papers, reading to students, assisting in teacher led activities, helping with cooking activities, sharing talents and hobbies, etc. We welcome parent volunteers and any suggestions you may have.
 More information will be sent home early in the school year.
+Visits are set in advance by the teachers/administration.